christianhelle/autofaker/docs/pypi.md

 ```

 Since the point of this library is to simplify the **arrange** step of writing unit tests, we can use the
-`@Autodata.create_arguments` decorator to create anonymous variables and construct our system under test
+`@Autodata.create_arguments()` decorator to create anonymous variables and construct our system under test.
+To use this you can either define the types or the arguments as function arguments to the decorator, or specify
+argument annotations

+Alternative decorators like `@Autodata.create_anonmyous_arguments` and `@Autodata.create_fake_arguments`
+are available to explicitly state whether to use anonymous variables or fake data

 ```python
 import unittest